 Dental veneers are a potential solution to achieve the look you desire.
 They are a popular choice for those with a misshaped teeth or a gap between teeth.
-They can also help the discoulered teeth which cannot be restored by cleaning or bleaching.
+They can also help the discolored teeth which cannot be restored by cleaning or bleaching.

 What is dental veneer?

-Why would I need veneer
+Why would I need a dental veneer?

 - Uneven spaces or a large gap between the upper front teeth: In such cases placing a veneer will help to make the teeth appear aesthetically good.